SNS2026/SNS2026.github.io/docs/abstracts.md

 Presentation preferences (oral or poster) will be considered, but the final program will be determined by the Program Committee.
 While we will do our best to accommodate your preferences, we appreciate your understanding if adjustments are necessary.

-You will not receive a confirmation email upon submission.
+You will receive a confirmation email upon submission.

 <!--
 ## Poster Award